RajshreeJaiswal/Tis-Dev-React-App/README.md

 # TIS-DEV

-TIS-DEV website of Tula' Family benchmark for boarding schools and leave no stone unturned in fulfil it.
+TIS-DEV website of Tula' Family ia a benchmark for boarding schools and leave no stone unturned in fulfil it.
 That perseveres to follow and spread the beliefs of the institution

 ## Deployed Link